Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W)

-When SOC is introduced, the crystal, though remaining metallic, develops a direct gap at $E_{F}$ at all crystal momenta (Fig.~\ref{fig:Fig2}(d).
-Calculating the parity eigenvalues (Table~\ref{tb:z4}), we find that though the Fu-Kane $\mathbb{Z}_{2}$ index~\cite{FuKaneMele,FuKaneInversion} is trivial, {\blue the occupied bands nevertheless cannot be expressed as a sum of EBRs, indicating an overall nontrivial topology~\cite{QuantumChemistry}.
-Specifically, while every EBR in a centrosymmetric space group exhibits Kramers pairs of parity eigenvalues $n_{-}$ in multiples of $4$~\cite{QuantumChemistry,Bandrep1}, the double band inversion in $\beta$-MoTe$_{2}$ induces a phase for which $n_{-}\text{mod}\ 4 = 2$ (Table~\ref{tb:z4}).
+When SOC is introduced, $\beta$-MoTe$_2$, though remaining metallic, develops a gap at all crystal momenta (Fig.~\ref{fig:Fig2}(d)).
+Calculating the parity eigenvalues (Table~\ref{tb:z4}), we find that, though the Fu-Kane $\mathbb{Z}_{2}$ index~\cite{FuKaneMele,FuKaneInversion} is trivial, the occupied bands nevertheless cannot be expressed as a sum of EBRs, indicating an overall nontrivial topology~\cite{QuantumChemistry}.
+Specifically, while every EBR in an $\mathcal{I}$-symmetric space group exhibits Kramers pairs of parity eigenvalues~\cite{QuantumChemistry,Bandrep1} for which $\sum n_{-}(\vec{k})\text{ mod }4=0$, the DBI in $\beta$-MoTe$_{2}$ induces an insulator with $\sum n_{-}(\vec{k})\text{ mod }4 = 2$ (Table~\ref{tb:z4}).
 Alternatively, this defines a $\mathbb{Z}_{4}$ index~\cite{ChenTCI,AshvinIndicators,AshvinTCI,EslamInversion} which is nontrivial.
-From both perspectives, $\beta$-MoTe$_2$ carries the parity eigenvalues of a HOTI~\cite{HigherOrderTIBernevig,HOTIBismuth}.
-Therefore, like bismuth}~\cite{BismuthLayer1,BismuthLayer2,HOTIBismuth}, $\beta$-MoTe$_2$ is a 2D TI when viewed as a quasi-2D system~\cite{LiangTMD,TMDTI,WTe2TI}, but is actually a HOTI when taken to be fully 3D.
+From both perspectives, $\beta$-MoTe$_2$ carries the parity eigenvalues of a HOTI~\cite{HOTIBernevig,HOTIBismuth}.
+Therefore, like bismuth~\cite{BismuthLayer1,BismuthLayer2,HOTIBismuth}, $\beta$-MoTe$_2$ is a 2D TI when viewed as a quasi-2D system~\cite{LiangTMD,TMDTI,WTe2TI}, but is actually a HOTI when taken to be fully 3D.

 Unlike $\beta$-MoTe$_{2}$, $\beta$-WTe$_2$, while stabilizable as a monolayer~\cite{CarlSynthesis2,WTe2TI}, is unstable as a bulk crystal~\cite{UnstableBetaWTe2}.
-Nevertheless, the calculated electronic structure of artificial $\beta$-WTe$_2$ also exhibits double band inversion at the $\Gamma$ point~\cite{UnstableBetaWTe2}, indicating that it would also be a HOTI if it could be stabilized. {\blue However, we will see shortly that remnants of this HOTI phase are still observable in {\red $\gamma$-WTe$_2$, as they are observable in $\beta$-MoTe$_2$}.}
+Nevertheless, the calculated electronic structure of artificial $\beta$-WTe$_2$ also exhibits DBI at the $\Gamma$ point~\cite{UnstableBetaWTe2}, indicating that it would also be a HOTI if it could be stabilized.
+However, we will shortly see that remnants of this HOTI phase are still observable in $\gamma$-WTe$_2$.